-It’s not a secret that eBay along with Amazon is the two largest eCommerce sites in the galaxy.
+It’s not a secret that eBay along with Amazon is the two most significant eCommerce sites in the galaxy.
 But with Amazon’s Snow Ball effect in full, grabbing companies like Whole Foods, eBay knew that there is always something they’d have to do to keep up with the competition.

 Recently, eBay has introduced their Price Match Guarantee.
 Of course, there are stipulations they do NOT apply to the regular auctions, but rather the eBay Deals page.

-This new price match policy is just one of the newer functions to save on the e-commerce website.
-Here are some other great tips to save big when you buy or bid.
+This new price match policy is just one of the more unique functions to save on the e-commerce website.
+Here are some top pointers to save big when you buy or bid.

 Best Offer Option

 Often overlooked, you can select this function when you are ready to purchase a particular product.
 Look through other similarly priced items and then sort out the ones that offer Best Offer capability.
 Test up to 3 offers on the product.
 You never know what will resonate with the seller!
 Sometimes when someone lists on eBay, they are trying to get rid of that product!

 Sort by Low Price + Shipping

 You may be ready to buy a product, but the easiest way to find the deal is to sort through low price and shipping.
 Remember, shipping is an extra cost for the seller, and sometimes there is no cap on the cost to charge a buyer here.
 Avoid it by sorting out the best-priced options that include shipping.

 An often overlooked and used function of being loyal to eBay is their Bucks program.
 Simply put, the more you shop on eBay, you get a little money back in the form of eBay Bucks.
 Spend a ton of money on the site?
 You could get a bunch of things for free after a few purchases!